3. MATERIAL ACCOUNTING POLICY INFORMATION

 The Company limits the effect of foreign exchange rate fluctuations by following established risk management policies including the use of derivatives.
 The Company enters into derivative financial instruments where the counterparty is primarily a bank.

-Derivative financial instruments are recognised and measured at fair value.
-Attributable transaction costs are recognised in the statement of profit and loss as cost.
+Derivative financial instruments are recognized and measured at fair value.
+Attributable transaction costs are recognized in the statement of profit and loss as cost.

 Subsequent to initial recognition, derivative financial instruments are measured as described below: